-YOU can borrow a cargo bike or cargo trailer for FREE!
+YOU can borrow a cargo bike for FREE!

 Many people are curious about cargo bikes, but given their price tag ($1,000-$3,000,) it makes sense to try it out for a while before making the big financial decision to buy a cargo bike.
 Cargo bikes can dramatically increase your ability to incorporate bicycling into your daily life, by increasing your bike's carrying capacity.
 People with cargo bikes can carry large loads--children, groceries, lumber, and even Christmas trees!

 So, interested in seeing what a cargo bike can do, but want to try it out first?
 We've got you covered!

 We are loaning two different cargo-carrying options to Vermonters for FREE, so YOU can take them home with you to try out for a week, and see if they fit in with your lifestyle and routine.

 All you have to do is fill out our request form and you can take one home for a week and see if it fits in with your routine and lifestyle.